Domestic Renewable heat incentive

 Domestic RHI HEAT Pump TARIFFS

-The Domestic RHI is a tariff based system, similar to the Feed-in Tariff for solar panels.
+The Domestic RHI is a tariff based system.
 The table below shows the current Domestic RHI tariffs for ground source heat pumps and air source heat pumps.
 These tariffs represent the amount you receive for each unit of renewable heat generated by your heat pump to heat your home.

 |Technology||RHI Tariff [p/kWh]|